-The Christchurch Central Recovery Plan points to the need for rebuilt central city public spaces, buildings and facilities to be more accessible.
-These transport projects will provide a travel network that meets the current and future needs of all inner city travellers whether they are on foot, on a bike, in a wheelchair, car or bus.
+The Christchurch Central Recovery Plan points to the need for more accessible rebuilt central city public spaces, buildings and facilities.
+These transport projects provide a travel network that meets the current and future needs of all inner city travellers whether they're on foot, on a bike, in a wheelchair, car or bus.

-Ōtākaro is taking the lead on An Accessible City transport projects that border key Anchor Projects that it is delivering.
+Ōtākaro delivered An Accessible City transport projects that border Anchor Projects it is delivering.

 Who else is involved?